Anatoly Shariy: Asylum in the European Union and start of the Russo-Ukrainian war

-In 2017 Russian lawyer Mark Feygin said that Anatoly Shariy was under investigation in a pedophilia case.
-Shariy sued him for defamation and won the lawsuit in Russian courts.
+Also in 2017, Russian lawyer Mark Feygin said that Anatoly Shariy was under investigation in a pedophilia case.
+Shariy sued him for defamation and won the lawsuit in a Russian court, with Feygin being ordered to refute this allegation, and to pay 66,000 rubles to Shariy to cover his legal fees.

-Shariy is among the 48 authors of the 2018 book of memoirs Oles Buzina.
-Prophet and Martyr ("Олесь Бузина. Пророк и мученик"), banned in Ukraine.
+Espreso TV journalist Vitaliy Portnikov characterized Shariy as a "Kremlin project" and "one used by its Russian owners" and Anatoli Shariy filed a lawsuit to refute these words.
+On 5 April 2018, the Solomyanskiy district court in Kyiv dismissed Shariy's complaint.
+On 14 November 2018, the Kyiv court of appeal dismissed Shariy's complaint again.
+On 17 April 2019, the Supreme Court of Ukraine dismissed Shariy's complaint once more.

+On 10 January 2019, when asked "why are Ukrainian journalists persecuted, in particular blogger Anatoly Shariy", Ukrainian president Petro Poroshenko answered that "Anatoly Shariy is not a Ukrainian journalist, because he works for Russia".
+Shariy sued Poroshenko to defend his "honor, dignity and business reputation".
+On 13 May 2020, the Pechersk district court in Kyiv ordered Poroshenko to publicly refute his comments and pay 1,536 hryvnias to Shariy as compensation for his legal fees.
+However, on 28 October 2020, the Kyiv appellate court rescinded the Pechersk district court's decision.

-In February 2021 the Security Service of Ukraine (SBU) accused Shariy of committing crimes under Part 1.
+In February 2021, the Security Service of Ukraine (SBU) accused Shariy of committing crimes under Part 1.
 Article 111 "High treason" and Part 1.
 Art.
 161 "Violation of the equality of citizens depending on their race, nationality, religious beliefs, disability and other grounds" and published a video with alleged evidence against Shariy, including his statement about the inhabitants of Western Ukraine.
-In 2014 Shariy had posted a private video with insulting statements about Western Ukrainians: Shariy later apologized for the video and said that he was talking only about certain individuals.
+In 2014, Shariy had posted a private video with insulting statements about Western Ukrainians.
+In the video, he described them as "not Ukrainians", but "half-breeds, one-third-breeds, quarter-breeds".

 In May 2021, it was reported that Lithuania revoked its political asylum for Shariy, and some media published reports that Shariy was a persona non grata.
 Shariy himself refuted this and claimed this was false information based on the words of Mark Feygin.